 Applicants should also read our statement on health & fitness to practise medicine.

-All applicants need to be aware that there is now a lower age limit in place at Oxford Medical School, which means you should be 18 years of age on the first day of the first term for which you are applying.
+All applicants need to be aware that there is now a lower age limit in place at Oxford Medical School, which means you should be 18 years of age on 1st November in the year you are applying to start the course.
 Please see our FAQs for further details.

 2. Attend an open day

 We strongly recommend that you attend one of the Medicine open days at the Medical Sciences Teaching Centre.
 You do not need to book, just turn up on the day!
 Staff and students will be at the open day to answer all your questions.

 How much will it cost?